aklgupta/xdelta3-gui-2.0/README.md

 • Drag and drop functionality.
 • Make gui draggable while patch making is running.
 • Only have one instance of a cmd window when making a batch patch.
 • Change icon in menu bar.
-• Add a new option where one could specify what patch extension they would like.
 • Add @pause to patch making cmd and .bat application cmd.
 • Fix .zip creation (creates an empty dir)